JuanLuisGozaloFdez/DevOpsLab4-Jupyter/README.md

 ## How to test Jupyter Dashboard functionality

 Jupyter Voilà is a Jupyter extension to provide Dashboard HTML capability.
-To test this functionality in this DevOpsLab then .....(to be completed)
+To test this functionality in this DevOpsLab then click in Voila inside any of the notebooks to see that the notebook is executed and an HTML with all the outputs is shown in a new tab of your browser.